tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/备份与回档/查看备份列表_intl_en.md

-TencentDB for SQL Server automatically backs up data according to the default backup settings.
+TencentDB for SQL Server automatically backs up data based on the default backup settings.
 You can modify the automatic or manual backup settings in the console.
 You can also view the backup files and relevant information in the backup list.
 This document describes how to view backup files in the console.

 ## Directions